ggeorgovassilis/spring-rest-invoker/README.md

 Some REST services incorporate parameters in the URL path rather than URL parameters, i.e.: ```example.com/service/findBooks/isbn/1234``` as opposed to ```example.com/service/findBooks?isbn=1234````

-@PathVariable is specified together with a @RequestParam and indicates the the method argument is not to be sent as a URL parameter.
-Note that you need to specify a matching placeholder with @RequestMapping:
+`@PathVariable` is specified together with a `@RequestParam` and indicates the the method argument is not to be sent as a URL parameter.
+Note that you need to specify a matching placeholder with `@RequestMapping`:

 ```java
 public interface BookService {